- Jan 2, 2025

 Buying antiques is a thrilling endeavour, part treasure hunt, part history lesson and part necessity.
-Whether scouring a local market, bidding at an auction, or browsing online, each piece comes with its own story and set of considerations.
+Whether scouring a local market, bidding at an auction, or browsing online, each piece has its own story and set of considerations.
 But the world of antiques can be daunting, with hidden costs, unexpected pitfalls, and an ever-present risk of overpaying or underestimating a piece’s needs.

 To help you navigate this intricate world, I’ve compiled some essential tips and rules for buying antiques.
-From spotting hidden gems to avoiding costly mistakes, these guidelines will ensure your next purchase is both satisfying and savvy.
+From spotting hidden gems to avoiding costly mistakes, these guidelines ensure your next purchase is satisfying and savvy.

 Hidden Costs